richardvogg/gazelle/README.md

 Check out our [Demo Notebook](https://colab.research.google.com/drive/1TSoyFvNs1-au9kjOZN_fo5ebdzngSPDq?usp=sharing) on Google Colab for how to detect gaze for all people in an image.

 ### Gaze Prediction
 Gaze-LLE is set up for multi-person inference (e.g. for a single image, Gaze-LLE encodes the scene only once and then uses the features to predict the gaze of multiple people in the image).
-The input is a batch of image tensors and a list of bounding boxes for each image representing the heads of the people to predict gaze for in each image.
+The input is a batch of image tensors and a list of bounding boxes for each image representing the heads of the people whose gaze we want to predict in each image.
 The bounding boxes are tuples of form ```(xmin, ymin, xmax, ymax)``` and are in ```[0,1]``` normalized image coordinates.
 Below we show how to perform inference for a single person in a single image.
 ```
 from PIL import Image
 import torch